 - Insurance Type / 保険型 (Hoken-gata)

-– Pay the fixed premium to the insurance company.
+– You pay a fixed premium to the insurance company.

 Example : Montbell’s Yamaken Insurance, YAMAP Outdoor Insurance, ABC Small Amount and Short Term Insurance, Magokoro Small Amount and Short Term Insurance, PAYPAY Chokotto Insurance, Rakuten Outdoor Insurance, etc. - Mutual Aid Association Type / 共済組合型 (Kyousai kumiai-gata)